Mystic2103/Discord-Bot-Starter-Template/README.md

 ### Pre-requisites

-- You first have to make the bot application using the **[Discord Developer](https://discord.com/developers "Discord")** and add it to your server.
+- You first have to make the bot application using the **[Discord Developer Portal](https://discord.com/developers "Discord")** and add it to your server.
 -If you've already completed this step, move on to the Installation section.

 ## Installation